Aqua Glow in the Dark Powder - for solvent based mediumsSFXC

 WHAT CAN I MIX GLOW IN THE DARK POWDER WITH?

-Our glow powders can be mixed with non-water based mediums. e.g. clear resins, solvents, sealers, varnish, lacquer and inks.
+Non-water based mediums e.g. clear resins, solvents, sealers, varnish, lacquer and inks.

 Try to avoid making large batches.
 Make the product as and when you need it to prevent the particles settling.
 Always remix the coating before reusing.